chilucdiep/spacetr-app/README.md

 - Save a user's liked pictures to local storage so results will persist even if they leave the page.
 - Add an infinite scroll that loads additional pictures as the user scrolls.
+- Add a UI skeleton loading animation while user wait for NASA’s API to return data.

 ## <a name="about-me"></a>About The Developer